Married at 12, Yakoura speaks out against gender-based violence

 Yakoura caught HIV after being forced into marriage at 12.
 She is now a key advocate in the fight against gender-based violence and child marriage in her com…

-Plan International has been working in Niger since 1998 to promote children’s rights and gender equality.
+Plan International is an independent development and humanitarian organisation and has been working in Niger since 1998 to advance children’s rights and equality for girls.